DinoChiesa/Apigee-GCP-Logging-Example/README.md

 The JSON file contains information such as:

 * Stackdriver project id
-* the PEM-encoded private key you got from Stackdriver
+* the PEM-encoded private key you got from Operations
-* the issuer, or email of the service account you got from Stackdriver
+* the issuer, or email of the service account you got from Operations

 Before you start you must install the node libraries.
 ```